pktmasseta/pktmasseta.github.io/_summer/rates.md

 ###### Parking

-If you have a car that you would like to have access to this summer, we have four parking spots available for rent in our back lot.
+If you have a car that you would like to have access to this summer, we have two parking spots available for rent in our back lot.
 The price for a spot is $400 and will cover parking for the entire summer housing period.